bobaoskit/bobaos.tool/README.md

 ## Installation

-First of all, be sure to have [myps.broker](https://github.com/mypubsub/myps.broker) and [bobaos.pub](https://github.com/bobaoskit/bobaos.pub) running, then install this app via node package manager:
+First of all, be sure to have [bobaos.pub](https://github.com/bobaoskit/bobaos.pub) running, then install this app via node package manager:

 ```
 sudo npm i -g bobaos.tool